BTBR T+ tf/J Mouse Model

 Our results and that of others (McFarlane et al., 2008; Scattani et al., 2013) show that BTBR T+ tf/J mice display the most common symptoms of ASD, such as repetitive behavior and social deficits and are thus a valuable model for ASD research.

-QPS Austria offers a custom tailored study design for this model and we are flexible to accommodate to your special interest.
+QPS Neuropharmacology offers a custom tailored study design for this model and we are flexible to accommodate to your special interest.
 We are also happy to advice you and propose study designs.
 A typical turnaround time from agreement to the study plan to the final report is about 4 months.
 Animals will be purchased right after your order.
 Animals of all age groups are typically available without any delay.
 BTBR T+ tf/J mice show relevant features of ASD already at young age.
 This allows for extraordinarily fast turn-around times.
 Furthermore, C57BL/6 mice are available as control animals needed for proper study design.

 We would be happy to test your compounds in our BTBR T+ tf/J inbred mouse model!
 The most common readouts are: